What does Amcache.hve contain?

 What Amcache does not contain#

-- Network activity.
-That is SRUM, EDR, and firewall logs.
+1, Security4688. - Network activity.
+That's SRUM, EDR, firewall logs.

-- File system metadata like creation time.
-That is the MFT.
+4624,4625,4648). - Filesystem metadata like creation time.
+That's the MFT.

-Amcache complements those artefacts; it does not replace them.
+Amcache complements those artefacts.
+It does not replace them.

-- AmcacheParser (Zimmerman) — produces CSV per category.
+- AmcacheParser (Zimmerman): CSV per category.

-- RegRipper amcache plugin — text report.
+- RegRipper amcache plugin: text report.

 Related posts